simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 - `MSTEAMS_WEBHOOK_URL`: Your Microsoft Teams webhook URL for sending notifications.
 - `SLACK_WEBHOOK_URL`: Your Slack webhook URL for sending notifications.

+(If you are not planning to integrate with either ms teams for slack then remove these steps from your pipelines.)

 To set up the notification webhooks:

 a.
 For Microsoft Teams: